 You can easily download and share most of them.
-If you run into any problems, please email me directly – email@example.com and let me know how I can help.
+If you run into any problems, Contact us directly – email@example.com (and you will hear back within 1 business day) and let me know how I can help.

 I hope this information is helpful.
 Please do let us know if it is, and let us know other ways we can help and support you as you make your amazing products and share them with the world.